Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 5. Teaching experience

-Your teaching experience section can include any relevant experience, whether it was training, mentoring, or facilitating, such as assistant teaching, lecturing, tutoring, conducting seminars, lab demonstrations, exam marking, or group work.
+Your teaching experience section can include any relevant experience, such as assistant teaching, lecturing, tutoring, conducting seminars, lab demonstrations, exam marking, and group work.

-Group your teaching experience by type if this section is long.
+Group your teaching experience by type if this section gets too long.

 - subjects or modules taught

 Additionally, you may include the class size and other relevant information, such as your individual responsibilities.
-Don’t include course codes — they aren’t the same across institutions and may confuse the reader.
+But don’t include course codes — they aren’t the same across institutions and may confuse the reader.

 Here’s an example of a properly formatted teaching experience entry: